JonasPammer/ansible-role-mediawiki/README.md

 The [`community.general` collection](https://galaxy.ansible.com/community/general) must be installed on the Ansible controller.

-Composer needs to be installed on the Host.
+Composer needs to be installed on the Host in order for the extension downloading functionality to work (even when only using roles sourced from git only).

 # 📜 Role Variables